kwakutwumasi/Quakearts-Webtools/qa-appbase-test-helper/README.md

 <dependency>
 	<groupId>com.quakearts.webtools.test</groupId>
 	<artifactId>qa-appbase-test-helper</artifactId>
-	<version>1.0.2</version>
+	<version>2.0.0</version>
 </dependency>

 ```

-There are four test classes that can be implemented:
+There are four test Runners that can be used:

-* com.quakearts.webtools.test.AppBaseCDIBaseTest - a base class for tests that require CDI services in qa-appbase
+* com.quakearts.webtools.test.CDIRunner - a runner for tests that require CDI 2.0 services in qa-appbase
-* com.quakearts.webtools.test.AppBaseFullBaseTest - a base class for tests that require the full qa-appbase services
+* com.quakearts.webtools.test.AllServicesRunner - a runner for tests that require the full qa-appbase services
-* com.quakearts.webtools.test.AppBaseTransactionManagerTestBase - a base for tests that require transaction manager services
+* com.quakearts.webtools.test.TransactionManagerRunner - a base for tests that require transaction manager services
+* com.quakearts.webtools.test.DataSourceRunner - a runner for tests that require data source services
-* com.quakearts.webtools.test.AppDatasourceBeanTestBase - a base class for tests that require Datasource services
+* com.quakearts.webtools.test.EmbeddedWebServerRunner - a runner for tests that require Servlet 3+/4+ services

 The classes take care of startup and tear down of the necessary services in order to ensure the environment perfectly matches running conditions.